The Blob: Production

 The film was the second feature directed by Irvin Yeaworth.
-Filmed in and around Valley Forge, Pennsylvania, principal photography took place at Valley Forge Studios.
-Several scenes were filmed in the towns of Chester Springs, Downingtown, Phoenixville, and Royersford, including the basement of a local restaurant which is today named Downingtown Diner.
+Filmed in and around Valley Forge, Pennsylvania, principal photography took place in the summer of 1957 at Valley Forge Studios.
+Several scenes were filmed in the towns of Chester Springs, Downingtown, Phoenixville and Royersford, including the basement of a local restaurant that is currently named Downingtown Diner.
 For the diner scene, a photograph of the building was put on a gyroscopically operated table onto which cameras had been mounted.
 The table was shaken and the Blob rolled off.
 When the film negative was printed in reverse, it appeared to be oozing over the building.
-The Blob was filmed in color and projected at a 1.85 ratio.
+The Blob was filmed in color and projected at a 1.66 ratio (then known as the "Paramount format").

-Twenty-eight-year-old Steve McQueen received $3,000 for his starring role.
-He turned down an offer for a smaller up-front fee in return for a 10% percent share of profits, thinking that the film would never make money; he needed his signing fee immediately to pay for food and rent.
+Steve McQueen received $3,000 for his starring role.
+He turned down an offer for a smaller up-front fee in return for a 10 percent share of profits, thinking the film would never make money; he needed his signing fee immediately to pay for food and rent.
 However, The Blob ended up a hit, grossing $4 million at the box office.

-The film's tongue-in-cheek title song, The Blob [Columbia 42150A], was written by Burt Bacharach and Mack David.
-It became a nationwide hit in the U.S., peaking at #33 on the Billboard chart on November 9, 1958.
-It was recorded by a studio group who adopted the name the Five Blobs.
+The film's tongue-in-cheek title song, "The Blob" [Columbia 42150A], was written by Burt Bacharach and Mack David.
+It became a nationwide hit in the United States, peaking at #33 on the Billboard Hot 100 chart on November 9, 1958.
+It was recorded by a studio group who adopted the name The Five Blobs.
 (The vocals are all by singer Bernie Knee, overdubbing himself.)
-It's commonly misbelieved that Bacharach wrote the song with his famous songwriting partner, Hal David, but David's brother Mack wrote the lyrics.
+It is commonly misbelieved that Bacharach wrote the song with his famous songwriting partner, Hal David, but David's brother Mack wrote the lyrics.